 - Keep in mind, the landscape is constantly evolving.

 The Full Scoop

 It is Lovebug season again in Tampa Florida, and chances are if you're out and about - you're running into Lovebugs.
 My first reaction after a short drive is frustration, the bodies of Lovebugs are acidic and damage paint; and once they dry it is hard to remove them.
 As I stood in my driveway feeling frustrated, I also felt kinda bad for the poor creatures.
 There they were, flying merrily along, and I put an end to their cute little short lives without even so much as a warning; and that got me thinking... about IT Services!!

 Sometimes as a business owner, we have blind spots.
 There are areas in our business that need attention and we are so busy helping clients, or handling an emergency (or trying to figure out how to spend less time on emergencies) that we are taken by surprise.
 Sometimes the consequences can be severe, with long lasting impacts.

 At times there are warnings, which we ignore due to suspicion or lack of awareness (or we think someone else is taking care of it), but so often there are the daily surprises that really catch us off guard.
 As an IT Provider, we run into this regularly with businesses; especially when it comes to computer security.

-Cyber security is a popular topic these days, more so than ever, but we are still finding that many business owners hesitate to take the necessary steps to secure and upgrade their networks and systems.
+Cyber security is a popular topic these days, especially in the IT Services space, but we are still finding that many business owners hesitate to take the necessary steps to secure and upgrade their networks and systems.
 The reasons are understandable, upfront costs and the learning curve can be intimidating.

 One important point to keep in mind, is there is no one thing you can do to secure your network.
 Long gone are the days of installing anti-virus software on your PC, and logging off for the evening; but on the flip side, there are a number of things you can do to secure your systems that are not overly expensive or time consuming.
 You will find a layered approach is needed to securing your technology.